taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 ### Dispatch

-`dispatch` is a method available on the store object that invokes an action creator and updates the Redux state.
+`dispatch` is a method available on the store object that accepts an object which is used to update the Redux state.
+Usually, this object is the result of invoking an action creator.

 ```jsx
 const Component = ({ dispatch }) => {